mcmasty/mcmasty.github.io/_pages/covid-splash.md

 <!--  green down <i class="fas fa-arrow-down" style="color: green;"></i> -->

-- <i class="fas fa-arrow-down" style="color: green;"></i> Consecutive days of (low) death counts not seen since early April.

-- <i class="fas fa-arrow-down" style="color: green;"></i> The number of new cases also lowest value since late March / early April.
+It seems the path forward will be a roller coaster of progress and regression.

+- <i class="fas fa-arrow-up" style="color: red;"> </i> New deaths jumped up yesterday.

+- <i class="fas fa-arrows-alt-h" style="color: #ffbf00;"></i> New cases had a minor tick up, but still below 25,000 new cases.

-- <i class="fas fa-arrows-alt-h" style="color: #ffbf00;"></i> Testing appears to have been retroactively adjusted, and throughput seems to be better estimated at 200k per day.
+- <i class="fas fa-arrows-alt-h" style="color: #ffbf00;"></i> Testing remains around 200k per day, and test-positivity is 12.1%.

-- **New Data**  State Level Data: Many new data fields, as well as spark line graphs for trend indication.
-Updated state data table near the bottom of this page.
+- **New Data**  State Level Data: New chart for each state's share of new cases.